6 Signs You Could Be Eating Too Much Protein

 1. You Always Have to Pee

-If you feel like you always have to pee, it could be due to excess protein consumption.
-Our kidneys can only process so much protein at once, so the excess starts to build up.
+If you feel like you always have to pee, it could be due to eating too much protein.
+Our kidneys can only process so much protein at once, so the waste from the protein that is being broken down may build up.

-Protein buildup in the kidneys creates a much more acidic environment in the kidneys, causing you to have to pee all the time.
-Increased acid production can also cause problems in the bones and liver.
+According to a 2019 review in Nefrología, excess waste buildup from eating too much protein also creates a much more acidic environment, causing you the urge to pee all the time.
+Increased acid production over time may also cause problems in the bones and liver.

-A high-protein diet might have helped you tone up for summer or get closer to your goal weight, but could it also be contributing to your blue mood?
-Maybe.
-Especially if your protein-to-carb ratio is way off base.
+A high-protein diet might have helped you tone up for summer or get closer to your goal weight, but could it also contribute to your blue mood?
+Maybe, especially if your protein-to-carb ratio is way off base.

 Related: 6 Reasons You Should Be Eating Carbs